MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 :::image type="content" source="images/dtls-12-server-disabled.png" alt-text="Screenshot of Windows Server registry setting for DTLS 1.2 set to disabled by default.":::

 Switching a (D)TLS or SSL protocol version to *Disabled* state might cause [AcquireCredentialsHandle](/windows/win32/secauthn/acquirecredentialshandle--schannel) calls to fail due to the lack of protocol versions enabled system-wide and at the same time allowed by particular SSPI callers.
-In addition, reducing the set of *Enabled* (D)TLS and SSL versions may break interoperability with remote peers.
+In addition, reducing the set of *Enabled* (D)TLS and SSL versions could break interoperability with remote peers.

 Once the (D)TLS or SSL protocol version settings are modified, they take effect on connections established using credential handles opened by subsequent [AcquireCredentialsHandle](/windows/win32/secauthn/acquirecredentialshandle--schannel) calls.
 (D)TLS and SSL client and server applications and services tend to reuse credential handles for multiple connections, for performance reasons.
-In order to get these applications to reacquire their credential handles, an application, or service restart may be required.
+In order to get these applications to reacquire their credential handles, an application, or service restart might be required.

-These registry settings only apply to SChannel SSP and don't affect any third-party (D)TLS and SSL implementations that may be installed on the system.
+These registry settings only apply to SChannel SSP and don't affect any third-party (D)TLS and SSL implementations that might be installed on the system.

 > [!WARNING]
 > Attempting to create or adjust any SChannel registry settings that are not explicitly detailed in this article isn't recommended due to potential risks and unintended consequences that may arise from unsupported configurations.